 If you haven't already done one, you can do a budget really easily with this handy 50-30-20 budgeting tool.
 Don't forget to think about stamp duty, fees and insurances.
 Pepper's range of mortgage calculators are another useful resource to work out how much your loan repayments might be, or which suburbs you should be exploring based on your budget.

 To get started, try our home loan borrowing power tool to find out how much you could borrow.
 And when you're ready, talk to a broker, or a lending specialist from our team and find out if you can get pre-approval for a home loan.
 They can help you through all the paper work, so you're ready to go.

 2. Work out your personal checklist and then rate each property to see what comes out on top:

-To help you with this, we have created an easy-to-use homebuyer checklist that you can download and take with you to viewings to record your notes.
+To make your house hunting easier, we have created an easy-to-use homebuyer checklist that you can download and take with you when shopping around for the perfect home.

 3. Go to Open Homes as early as possible - and go prepared

 Try to go to Open Homes as soon as you can.
 That way, if you're really keen on a place, you've got time to see it again.
 Plus you've got more time to do your research (it’s called ‘due diligence’), like reading all the necessary reports, conducting inspections, arranging your finance and getting the legal paperwork sorted.

 While you’re there, the agent will ask you lots of things but make sure you ask the agent all the stuff you need to know:

 - How long has it been on the market?